Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/raster/hillshade_renderer/README.md

 <h1>Hillshade Renderer</h1>

-<p>How to use a hillshade renderer on a raster layer.
+<p>Demonstrates how to use a hillshade renderer on a raster layer.
 Hillshade renderers can adjust a grayscale raster (usually of
 terrain) according to a sun angle.</p>

 <p><img src="HillshadeRenderer.png"/></p>